The singularity, otherwise known as Dawn of the Planet of Computers, has been predicted for years. All we’ve received thus far are chat bots.

 The doorbell rings.
 You answer.

 “Uh.
 Yes.
 I suppose I have been needing Bed, Bath & Beyond coupons...”

 “And will you be having any killing with your stamps today?”

 “No, thank you.
 Wait...
 How much?
 No, nevermind.”

 As clever as the robot in that scenario seemed, and better scenarios that make sense, there’s a problem.
-Responding to inputs does not make a sentient being.
+Responding to inputs, like chat bots can, does not make a sentient being.
 Wanting to kill John Connor, and finding ways to overcome obstacles to achieve that goal with complete autonomy, is sentience.

 A great article titled “Hyping Artificial Intelligence, Yet Again,” written by Gary Marcus for the New Yorker, does a great job arguing the point that hyperbole surrounding AI holds back advancement due to financier overexpectation.
 It’s a great read, and it’s important for those of us with blogs who can spread irrational exuberance–not that there aren’t abundant times and places for robot overlord jokes.

 Another issue to consider, one touched upon in Marcus’s column, is how things like irony and sarcasm, deeper shades of which make up the majority of the human condition, are still out of grasp for AI.
 IQ tests with verbal skill tests have consistently slayed AI and for good reason.
 They’re just fact processors, not meat puppets like us evolved mammalian lifeforms.